SpatialBioLab/Ecotrends_MontObEO/README.md

 ### Species presence coordinates

-You will need some species presence coordinates, then you can download the vector file with the <a href="https://drive.google.com/uc?export=download&id=1ohSr_InDlzXThOP3GuJrV5B14aYqv73I">species occurrences</a> modeled in MontObEO.
+You will need some species presence coordinates, then you can download the vector file with the <a href="https://drive.google.com/uc?export=download&id=1ohSr_InDlzXThOP3GuJrV5B14aYqv73I">species occurrences</a> modeled in MontObEO (3 MB).

 After loading the file you can filter the species you want to model: